 This paper is organized as follows.
-In Section \ref{sec:1+1+2Sec} We introduce the 1+1+2 formalism and the respective equations.
-In Section \ref{sec:1ParForm} we develop a unified one-parameter formalism to describe several geometrical quantities, namely the metrics, hypersurfaces, and extrinsic curvature in the cases of timelike, spacelike, and null boundaries.
-In Section \ref{sec:formalism} we introduce the formalism of distribution functions to derive a first set of junction conditions and the singular equations from which the remaining junction conditions arise.
-In Section \ref{sec:junctions} we solve the singular equations and formulate the covariant junction conditions for LRS-I, LRS-II, and LRS-III spacetimes.
-In Section \ref{sec:exs} we provide applications of the previous framework to some interesting well-known cases in GR.
-Finally, in Section \ref{sec:concl} we trace our conclusions and future perspectives.
+Sec. \ref{sec:1+1+2Sec} introduces the 1+1+2 formalism and the respective equations.
+In Sec. \ref{sec:1ParForm}, we develop a parametric formalism to describe several geometrical quantities, namely the metrics, hypersurfaces, and extrinsic curvature in the cases of timelike, spacelike, and null boundaries.
+In Sec. \ref{sec:formalism}, we introduce the formalism of distribution functions to derive a first set of junction conditions and the singular equations from which the remaining junction conditions arise.
+In Sec. \ref{sec:junctions}, we solve the singular equations and formulate the covariant junction conditions for LRS spacetimes.
+In Sec. \ref{sec:exs}, we provide applications of the previous framework to some interesting, well-known cases in GR.
+Finally, we trace our conclusions and future perspectives in Sec.~\ref{sec:concl}.